 Surveys the field of education.
 Historical development, the requirements for admission into teaching, approaches and theory, problems of teachers, organization and administration, ethical and legal aspects and foundations of education are examined.
 Prerequisite: Satisfactory placement.
-Three lecture.
-Both fall and spring semesters.

 EDU 220 • Diversity in Education